 When one reaches 75 years of age they

-enter the top quartile of human existence...I have arrived! - JW
+enter the top quartile of human existence...I have arrived and spent some time here! - JW

 In the top quartile of life: